Want to know how to reduce your baby’s risk of SIDS?

 10. Sleep position

 When you put a baby in a crib, they look tiny in a huge space.
-The best way to position baby is with their feet to the bottom of the crib.
+The best way to position your baby is with their feet to the bottom of the crib.
 Blankets can be tucked into the edges of the crib.
-This prevents the blankets becoming loose.
+This prevents the blankets from becoming loose.
 Also, baby cannot wriggle down the crib and under the covers.